Hunter-Bassett77/Project-1-Bassett/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly effieceint_, in addition to restricting access_ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ They protect against things like DDOS attacks by shifiting traffic from server to server, A jumpbox gives access from a single node which is easy to monitor and secure
+ They protect against things like DDOS attacks by shifiting traffic from server to server, A jumpbox gives access from a single node which is easy to monitor and secure

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __the data___ and system __logs___.
-- _TODO: What does Filebeat watch for?_Filebeat watches for changes in the file system takes note of when and what information has been changed
-- _TODO: What does Metricbeat record?_MetricBeat gets teh metric and statistics and ships them to whatever output you choose

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|